Overweight? You Still Might Have Serious Fat DeficiencyUpdated: April 05, 2017healthy fats, Skin Health, weight loss

 - Processed and refined foods

-- Vegetables oils high in omega 6, especially corn, and soybean
+- Vegetable oils high in omega 6, especially from corn, canola, grapeseed, and soybean

 - Nuts and seeds (at least until symptoms lessen and the ratio in your body balances itself out)